 For Sidel, Loïc explains that the three biggest benefits of using RVA are the following:

 As a standard, all technical support is invoiced to Sidel’s customers or is part of a support agreement.
-Using the remote solutions is however cheaper for the customers compared to a physical visit since it involves fewer billable hours and no traveling expenses - the customer only pays for the time spent directly with troubleshooting and support.
+However, remote support is cheaper for the customers than a physical visit since it involves fewer billable hours and no traveling expenses - the customer only pays for the time spent directly with troubleshooting and support.

 Sidel technician providing fast support remotely from his desk.
 Photo: Sidel

-With RVA, the customers can instantly get visual support from a Sidel technician, making sure they get an expert’s eyes on the problem without delay.
-The technician can use an array of tools to diagnose the problem during an RVA call, such as pausing the video to closely study something and zoom in on details.
+With RVA, the customers can instantly get visual support from a Sidel technician, ensuring they get an expert’s eyes on the problem without delay.
+The technician can use various tools to diagnose the problem during an RVA call, such as pausing the video to study something and zoom in on details.
 With augmented reality, the technician can then use hand gestures in the call, showing exactly how to execute certain operations on the machine, for instance, what way to turn a lever or which button to push.
-In cases where the problem can’t be solved remotely, starting with a RVA call can help the technician dispatched by Sidel to arrive well-prepared with the right equipment to fix the issue.
+In cases where the problem can’t be solved remotely, starting with an RVA call can help the technician dispatched by Sidel to arrive well-prepared with the right equipment to fix the issue.

 A structured roll-out is key during implementation

-Loïc also points out that there is a need to explain and hold training sessions around the service both internally and externally when it’s implemented.
-He has been responsible for Sidel’s internal training and since they usually sell the remote support service together with smart glasses from RealWear, it’s crucial to make sure that everyone is familiar with the technology.
+Loïc also points out a need to explain and hold training sessions around the service internally and externally when it’s implemented.
+He has been responsible for Sidel’s internal training.
+Since they usually sell the remote support service together with smart glasses from RealWear, it’s crucial to make sure that everyone is familiar with the technology.

 Sidel has worked with this concept for several years and Loïc shared his best advice for other companies that are looking to get started with a similar setup based on XMReality:

-- Create clear and well-structured training modules that everyone that will be using the software needs to complete.
+• Create clear and well-structured training modules that everyone who will be using the software needs to complete.

 One of the things that Loïc especially appreciates about the XMReality software is the fact that it’s always updated and constantly improved.
-For example, the recently launched Outlook integration combined with the ability to schedule calls makes it a lot easier for Sidel users to work more structured with the RVA service going forward.
 For Sidel, developing their remote support solutions will continue to be a focus as they strive for service excellence.
-And we at XMReality are more than happy to support them with this.
+And XMReality is more than happy to support them with this.